dbj-data/bench/doc/you_do_not_want_to_gues.md

 - ARM
 - ARM64

 One might consider the platform as one of the key attributes of the build.
-That will increase the number of possible builds considerably.
+That will increase the number of required builds considerably.

 Instead, we consider the platform as the attribute of the run-time environment.

-Run-time is:
+### Run-time is

 - Windows 10 x64
 - Intel x64 CPU
-- C++16
+- C++17
 - C18

+That is a hard requirement.

-## So how do you make an measurement?
+# So how do you make measurements?

 The key piece of logic behind this text is: you do want to go beyond guessing when deciding what to use and how to build it, while coding in C++.

-### Testing
+## Testing

 In the context of testing, different testing debug builds will tell you if your code can be built in all 6 varieties.